 A student must also complete a drug and alcohol screening annually at the student's expense.
 Additionally, the College reserves the right to require a drug and alcohol screening at any time while enrolled in the program.
 The outcome of the drug and alcohol screening must be satisfactory.
 If a student does not achieve a satisfactory outcome for the drug and alcohol screening test or refuses the drug and alcohol screening, it may preclude participation in experiential rotations.
+Experiential sites may also conduct their own drug and alcohol screenings for students to be allowed on site.

-Due to affiliation agreements with practice sites, certain substances that are legal at the state level (i.e. marijuana), may result in a positive drug screening that will prohibit the student from being eligible or completing an assigned rotation, which may impact graduation eligibility.
+Due to affiliation agreements with practice sites, certain substances that are legal at the state level (i.e. marijuana), may result in a positive drug screening that will prohibit the student from being eligible or completing an assigned rotation, which may impact ability to successfully complete the program, graduation eligibility, may result in additional costs for the student.